 An infant’s skull is not fully formed until well into their first year, and until the bones are fused and hardened, babies can face serious injuries from trauma to their head.
 Skull fractures can be caused by far lighter blows or pressure in infants than in children or adults, and delicate care is required.
 If your doctor fails to treat your baby with the soft touch they need and causes skull fractures or bulges while delivering the baby, you may be able to sue them for the birth injuries.

 Talk to our Miami attorney for infant skull fractures or bulges during childbirth for help with your potential case.
-Our attorney at The Law Offices of Prosper Shaked may be able to file a lawsuit on behalf of you and your infant child for injuries sustained during childbirth, including skull fractures and bulges.
+Our attorney at Prosper Shaked Accident Injury Attorneys PA may be able to file a lawsuit on behalf of you and your infant child for injuries sustained during childbirth, including skull fractures and bulges.
 To schedule a free legal consultation and learn more about filing your claim, call our law offices today at (305) 694-2676.

 Causes of Skull Fracture Injuries from Childbirth